 Williamson College strives to facilitate spiritual growth for all students, endeavoring to deliver an educational environment focused on developing inspired leaders who understand the importance of giving back to others.
 The faculty, staff and trustees invest time, prayer and action to foster an atmosphere of excellence in education.
 While enrolled, students participate in a Christian/Community Service program in which they contribute time and talent to various philanthropic endeavors throughout the surrounding area.
 Williamson College encourages students to participate in service to stimulate their spiritual growth and to provide service to others.
-WC students must fulfill Christian service hours.
+WC students are often involved in some form of Christian ministry prior to enrollment.
+Additionally, once active, students must fulfill Christian service hours.
 Undergraduate students fulfill a minimum of sixty hours of service while enrolled and graduate students complete thirty hours while enrolled.
 A Christian/Community Service Activity form is submitted to the Director of Student Services or a student's academic advisor upon completion of the required hours.
 Academic advising also serves to monitor progress toward completion of the requirement.
 The service obligation is explained in Orientation and detailed in the College Catalog and Student Handbook.
 A student may receive a copy of the form any time from his or her academic advisor or the Director of Student Services.
 These representatives, as well as the Director of Ministry Formation, will also address any questions or concerns a student has about the requirement.